 The success of HuniePop is kind of amazing when you look back on it.
 It’s a dating-sim with casual gameplay, featuring a cast of characters that neither panders to the typical fans of dating sims nor casual gamers.
 Still, its sharp writing and impeccable character design hooked me in and got me really excited for this sequel.
 The original was great, but what can you really do to improve upon a tile-matching hentai game?

 Some time has passed since the events of the original game.
 Once a lonely incel, our unseen player character has now been turned into an unstoppable sex machine.
 After yet another night of sleeping with a fashion model, Kyu the love fairy reappears into our life to inform us of an incoming apocalypse at the hands of two cosmic deities.
 The only way to prevent this from happening is by awakening them prematurely and having a three-way with them…

 Look we can sit here and argue about the lore implications all day, but it’s not super-important.

-Kyu takes us to the island nation of Inna de Poona, a tropical holiday resort famous for its lustful visitors.
-Here we have to seduce a cast of all-new lovers and convince them to partake in some group activities.
+Kyu takes us to the island nation of Inna de Poona; a tropical holiday resort famous for its lustful visitors.
+Here we have to seduce a cast of potential lovers and convince them to partake in some group activities.